ssj24/twitterClone/twitter clone.md

      change the .chatMessages to ul tag

    - -webkit-flex: 0; -> prevent the container overlapping at safari.
+BUT it cause the overlapping so I've delete it...

    - align-items: flex-end; at .message  -> make the picture to the bottom line if multiple messages are sent in row.